xumzheng/microsoft-graph-docs/api-reference/v1.0/includes/snippets/csharp/permission-grant-csharp-snippets.md

 //THIS SNIPPET IS A PREVIEW FOR THE KIOTA BASED SDK.
 NON-PRODUCTION USE ONLY var graphClient = new GraphServiceClient(requestAdapter);

-var requestBody = new GrantPostRequestBody
+var requestBody = new Microsoft.Graph.Shares.Item.Permission.Grant.GrantPostRequestBody
 {
 	Recipients = new List<DriveRecipient>
 	{